Treasurer

 I need to change the mailing address on my property tax bill.

-You can email or mail a signed paper with an address change request to the Treasurer’s office.
-The mailing address is PO Box 88 Louisville, IL 62858.
+You can email or mail a signed paper with an address change request to the County Treasurer’s Office.